What the hypothesis of an effective market is talking about and what it is not talking about.

 So what explains the fact of the existence of the wholea large (albeit declining) industry active in investing despite the fact that markets are generally efficient?
 If market-related information is usually already priced, then there is no benefit in finding new information and trading in accordance with it.
 However, it is clear that many people and companies are actively trying to discover new information.
 This looks somewhat paradoxical.

-And that brings us to another one of my favoritesarticles, “On the Impossibility of Efficient Markets” (English, PDF) (“On the impossibility of efficient markets”) by Grossman and Stiglitz.
-The authors point out that the collection of information is not free: it also has a cost, and sometimes high.
-They then note that, since the ERT states that all available information is immediately expressed in prices, the costs of finding new information under this model will not be covered.
-Consequently, markets cannot be completely efficient: there must be an information asymmetry that provides compensation for informed traders.
-Grossman and Stiglitz introduce a new useful variable into the standard market efficiency model: the cost of obtaining information.
-It follows from the model that if information becomes more expensive, then markets become less efficient, and vice versa.
-How markets reflect their fundamental factors, at least in part, depends on the difficulty of finding relevant information.
+And that brings us to another one of my favorites.articles, «On the Impossibility of Efficient Markets» (English, PDF) («On the Impossibility of Efficient Markets») by Grossman and Stiglitz.
+The authors point out that collecting information is not free: it also has a cost, and sometimes a high one.
+They then note that since the EER states that all available information is immediately expressed in prices, the cost of finding new information will not be covered under this model.
+Therefore, markets cannot be perfectly efficient: there must be information asymmetries that provide compensation for informed traders.
+Grossman and Stiglitz introduce a useful new variable into the standard market efficiency model: the cost of obtaining information.
+The model implies that if information becomes more expensive, markets become less efficient, and vice versa.
+The extent to which markets reflect their fundamentals depends at least in part on the difficulty of finding relevant information.

 The authors come to the following conclusion: